School of Histories and Humanities

 Taught Masters Degrees (M.Phil.)

-The School offers seven taught M.Phil. courses of 1 year’s duration (2 years part-time).
+The School offers eight taught M.Phil. courses of 1 year’s duration (2 years part-time).
 The courses are an opportunity to explore a special interest area in greater depth.
 They also offer a recognised pathway to doctoral studies as they provide generic research skills training in addition to specialist knowledge and practice in writing a research thesis.
 For information on individual courses please see the Taught Course section of the website and our Course Directors will be happy to answer your questions.
 In some circumstances applications may be considered after the advertised closing date (the responsible Course Director can advise).

 Research Degrees (Ph.D. and M.Litt.)